- Discover the baroque Ettal Abbey at the heart of a Benedictine monastery

 It is a requirement of booking this tour with Macs Adventure that you have suitable travel insurance which covers you for the activity, emergency evacuation and hospital care.

-By Air: Fly into Munich airport from where you can take a train to Oberammergau (approx. 3 hours with two changes).
+By Air: Fly into Munich airport from where you can take a train to Garmisch-Partenkirchen (approx. 3 hours with one change).